The lead generation cycle for many websites starts with a landing page.

 Usually, the most important news and headlines make it above the fold, where they’re likely to get the most attention.

 In the context of landing page design, the same theory holds true.
-Keep your value proposition, call to action, and the headline above the fold (which is the area of the screen visible without having to scroll down).
+Keep your value proposition, call to action, and headline above the fold (which is the area of the screen visible without having to scroll down).

 Pay special attention to your homepage because it’s the most important page for your whole website.